For LangGraph Users

 - Each node span carries workload metadata (

-codon.workload.id,codon.workload.run_id,codon.workload.logic_id,codon.workload.deployment_id,codon.organization.id) so traces can be rolled up by workload, deployment, or organization without joins.
+codon.workload.id,codon.workload.run_id,codon.workload.logic_id,codon.workload.deployment_id,codon.organization.id) so traces can be rolled up by workload, deployment, or organization.
 LangGraphTelemetryCallbackis attached automatically when invoking LangChain runnables; it captures model vendor/identifier, token usage (prompt, completion, total), and response metadata, all of which is emitted as span attributes (codon.tokens.*,codon.model.*,codon.node.raw_attributes_json).- Node inputs/outputs and latency are recorded alongside status codes, enabling comprehensive observability.

 Adapter Options & Artifacts